mjdecker/mjdecker.github.io/_projects/cs2/linked-list.md

 * You will be implementing a *linked_list* class.

 ## Problem and Specification
-* Along with vectors, linked-list are a fundamental data structure used in programming.
+* Along with vectors, linked list are a fundamental data structure used in programming.
 There are tradeoffs between picking one over the other.
-Here a brief comparison of vectors and linked lists:
+Here is a brief comparison of vectors and linked lists:

 * Vector
     * Benefits
         * Quick random access (any element is equally fast to access)
-        * Easy to add/remove elements to the end
+        * Easy to add/remove elements at the end
     * Disadvantages
         * Adding/removing from beginning or middle is costly
 * Linked List